What is a Breast Reduction

 For the first 24 hours post-surgery, you will remain at our surgery center and will be closely monitored by our nurses and staff.
 We recommend that you notify a friend or family member to pick you up from the facility and take you back home.
 It is important that you remain lying on your back and have pillows for support on your back and arms.
 Also, be sure to keep your prescribed medications and take them as directed by you physician.
 This will help you throughout the healing process.

 For the first 3 days, you will experience discomfort where your incisions were made.
 There also might be some bruising and swelling around the areola, this is normal.

-After the first week, you will visit Dr. Placik at his Chicago based office to have your sutures and bandages removed.
+After the first week, you will visit our Chicago based office to have your sutures and bandages removed.
 You will have to wear a surgical bra for the next 7 days.
 You can return to work after the first week.

 Avoid all strenuous activity for the first 6 weeks.
 After the sixth week, you should be recovered from surgery.
-Dr. Placik will advise if you need additional time off of your normal activities, otherwise you can return to your normal exercise and clothing after the 6th week.
+We will advise if you need additional time off of your normal activities, otherwise you can return to your normal exercise and clothing after the 6th week.